colebearski/Hangman-Game/README.md

 # Hangman-Game
-A simple Hangman game built in JavaScript.
+Created a Star Wars styled Hangman application playable in the browser.